FAQs: Shared Parental Leave For Employers

 What is Shared Parental Leave (SPL)?

-The statutory provisions for Shared Parental Leave (SPL) came into force on 1 December 2014 and are available for parents of children whose expected week of childbirth (EWC) or adoption begins on or after 5 April 2015.
-Under the rules employees will be entitled to a maximum of 52 weeks leave upon the birth or adoption of a child, which can be shared between the parents.
+The statutory provisions for Shared Parental Leave (SPL) came into force on 1 December 2014.
+Under the rules, employees are entitled to a maximum of 52 weeks leave upon the birth or adoption of a child, which can be shared between the parents.

-Parents will not be obliged to take SPL.
+Parents are not be obliged to take SPL.
 The default position will be 52 weeks maternity leave, with 39 weeks paid and 13 weeks unpaid.

 The default position on the adoption of a child will be that the adopter will be entitled to 52 weeks adoption leave (39 weeks paid).